Singing lessons near me in Elgin, IL

 Show more

-Ebony taught 14 days ago
+Ebony taught about 1 month ago

 The tutor and student focused on vocal technique, including range extension and breath support, through various exercises.
 They practiced singing sections of the song "Notice Me, Horton," analyzing lyrical delivery and musicality.
 The session concluded with an introduction to "Rainbow Connection" and a discussion of musical time signatures, with assigned practice for the student.